 - Conditions of work vary widely according to the field in which you operate.
-For example, if you work in export, you could be based in the UK or overseas and may often have to use your hotel as an office or base.
+You could be based in the UK or overseas and may work from an office base, or office at home or use hotels as your office.

-- Sales executives are generally expected to look professional and smart, particularly when liaising with clients.
+- Sales executives are generally expected to look professional and smart when liaising with clients.

 Although this area of work is open to all graduates, the following subjects may improve your chances:

 - business, management or marketing